Beginner’s Guide to Growing a Salad Garden

-Like gardening and want to eat healthily?
-Think of growing a salad garden, but you don’t know how?
-If so, stick to our article; it will surely help you get what you need.
-To grow your own salad garden, you can start building a raised bed that contains several kinds of salad vegetables.
-But remember, growing a salad garden is not exclusive to those who have lands, hundreds of acres, gardens or big backyards.
-Don’t worry, even if you live in an apartment, still you have the choice of planting these green crops on balconies.
-That’s not a big deal!
-All that you need is a beautiful ceramic pot, terracotta cylinder, plastic planter, or any wide gardening container to enjoy the beauty of these leafy crops as well as the fresh taste of them.
-Important to say, you can be the gardener of your own salad garden.
-To do so, try these 5 tips soon:
+Don’t worry, we’ve got your back.
+We’ve done the research so you can get back to gardening.
+There is one easy way to grow your own salad garden.
+Start by building a raised bed that contains several kinds of salad vegetables.
+But remember, growing a salad garden is not exclusive to those with large backyards or grounds.
+Even if you live in an apartment, you still have the choice of planting these green crops on balconies, without much fuss!
+You only need a ceramic pot, terracotta cylinder, bowl, or plastic planters.
+Or any wide gardening containers to enjoy the beauty of these leafy crops as well as the fresh taste of them.
+It’s as simple as that to jump right into vegetable garden action.

 Tip 1: You can plant so many varieties for your salad garden.

-Whether you prefer spicy or mild-flavored vegetables, we advise you to make a colorful interesting salad mix that captivates the beholder’s eyes.
+You might prefer spicy or mild-flavored vegetables.
+Try to make a colorful interesting salad mix that captivates the beholder’s eyes.
 But remember, try not to grow plants you or your family don’t like or eat very much.
-Have a look at these:
+What would be the point?
+Have a look at these family favorites:

-Still, you can find many types for the same crop.
-For example, there are so many available varieties of lettuce such as leaf lettuce, romaine lettuce, iceberg lettuce, bibb lettuce, Boston lettuce, radicchio, endives, Lollo Rossa, red Sails, etc.
+Plus, you can find many types for the same crop.
+For example, there are so many available varieties of lettuce to choose from, such as Leaf lettuce, Romaine, Iceberg, Bibb, Boston, Radicchio, Endives, Lollo Rossa, and Red Sails.

 Grow salad vegetables in fertile soil or try to enrich your soil by adding nutrients into the top inches of it.
-You can fill your bed or container with a mixture of compost, manure and any other organic fertilizers.
-A rich soil will contain of nitrogen, phosphorus and potassium which are important for the plant favorable growth, new root forming, vigorous flowering and finally fruiting.
+Fill your container with a mixture of compost, manure, and other organic fertilizers.
+Rich soil will contain nitrogen, phosphorus, and potassium.
+They are important for the plant’s growth, new root forming, flowering, finally fruiting.

-An important hint here: Try to water these leafy greens without letting their leaves soaked in water.
-That’s to prevent fungal diseases that are favored by moist conditions.
-Great guides on watering your garden and tools you’re gonna need such as water hoses can be found on ColumbiaFlorist: https://www.columbiaflorist.net which I recommend you read if you want to get into the world gardening.
+Important hint.
+Try to water these leafy greens without letting their leaves soaked in water.
+That is to prevent fungal diseases that get favored by moist conditions.
+You will find guides about gardening on https://www.columbiaflorist.net.
+I recommend you visit this site if you want to get your hands into the world of gardening.

-Tip 5: A common tendency among gardeners is to harvest crops regularly.
+Tip 5: A common tendency among gardeners is to harvest crops on a regular basis.